 - To have a shot at huge internationally networked jackpot prizes

 - To be automatically entered into the Millionaire Raffle

 - You’re happy to trade worse odds for higher rewards

 - You want to take part in £100,000,000 super draws

-The health lottery is a toss-up between two factors.
-The chances of winning any prize are super high, and the chances of landing the top prize are better than any other on this list.
-However, the prizes are a lot lower, generally peaking at around £100,000, but generally a lot lower.
+The health lottery is a toss-up between two factors: the chances of winning any prize are super high and the chances of landing the top prize are better than any other on this list.
+However, the prizes are a lot lower, generally peaking at around £100,000.

 Play the Health Lottery Because…